- Full Episodes

 Kyne is a YouTube star with more than 100,000 subscribers to her channel, which focuses on her love for makeup, costumes, hair and art.
 Kyne was introduced to the divas by karaoke, during which she and her family loved to sing Celine Dion and Whitney Houston.

 Lemon was chosen by RuPaul's Drag Race winner Sasha Velour to be one of the models in her New York Fashion Week collaboration with Opening Ceremony.
-Lemon wants to bring the NYC drag scene influence to Canada.
+Lemon wants to bring the New York City drag scene influence to Canada.

 Rita Baga is very involved in Montreal's LGBTQ+ community and was a driving force of the city's bid committee for World Pride 2023.
 Rita Baga has also appeared on many TV shows in Quebec, including her own reality show "Ils De Jour, Elles De Nuit," "Family Feud," "Les Jokers," "Code F" and "Bonsoir Bonsoir."

 Scarlett BoBo created and produces Empire's Ball, a drag competition and platform that addresses community needs and inspires the younger generation of queer youth.
-Scarlett BoBo went to circus school -- because she was bored -- where she learned to eat fire, light herself on fire and perform aerial skills.
+Scarlett BoBo went to circus school where she learned to eat fire, light herself on fire and perform aerial skills.

 Tynomi is known as the Dancing Queen of Toronto; she is one of the most celebrated drag queens in the city.
 The first time her mother saw her in drag was when she performed at World Pride 2014 in Toronto.